 Molecular Basis of Infectious Disease (MBID) Research

-Ph.D. fellowships in Microbiology/Infectious Disease Research are available within the world-famous Texas Medical Center in Houston, Texas.
+Ph.D. fellowships in Microbiology/Infectious Disease Research are available within the world-renowned Texas Medical Center in Houston, Texas.
 Our goal is to provide training in the latest technologies that will lead to a career in one of the most exciting and dynamic areas in science today.

 MBID Training Grant Faculty

 - Theresa M. Koehler, Ph.D.
-MBID Training Grant Director; Genetics, physiology, and virulence gene regulation in Bacillus anthracis
+MBID Training Grant Director; genetics, physiology, and virulence gene regulation in Bacillus anthracis

 - Michael C. Lorenz, Ph.D.
-MBID Training Grant Co-Director; Understanding the molecular basis of fungal infections
+MBID Training Grant Co-Director; understanding the molecular basis of fungal infections

 - Robert Britton, Ph.D.
 Intestinal bacteria in health and disease

 - Peter J. Christie, Ph.D.
 Type IV secretion systems in bacterial pathogenesis

 - Charles Darkoh, Ph.D.
 Molecular mechanisms of Clostridium difficile-associated infections and irritable bowel syndrome

 - Nicholas De Lay, Ph.D.
 Molecular mechanisms by which small noncoding RNAs (sRNAs) regulate gene expression

 - Danielle A. Garsin, Ph.D.
 C. elegans as a model host for understanding the genetics of bacterial infection